mckennaduvall/pandas-challenge/README.md

  - % passing math and reading
  - % overall passing

-Described the math and reading scores by grade, school spending, school size and school type.
+Described the math and reading scores by grade, school spending, school size and school type:
+- average math and reading scores
+- % passing math and reading
+- % overall passing